DannyOnCode/MAD-2020-threadapp/README.md

 Customize your avatar and earn your level as you chat (to be implemented)

 -----------------------------------------------------------------------------------------------------
-Through this application we have used Firebase RealTime Database
+Through this application we have used Firebase Realtime Database

-RealTime Database Data Tree
+## Realtime Database Data Tree

 ```json
 "thread" : {